gabrielPeart/range-v3/README.md

 range-v3
 ========

 Range library for C++11/14/17.
-This code is the basis of [a formal proposal](https://ericniebler.github.io/std/wg21/D4128.html) to add range support to the C++ standard library.
+This code is the basis of [a formal proposal](https://ericniebler.github.io/std/wg21/D4128.html) to add range support to the C++ standard library

 About:
 ------